 Anouk, nick named Oogie, is a Hamburg native who tries out WWOOFing on a French farm where she shares the techniques she learned from cheese making to bread baking.
-Through her detailed entries, readers experience what a day in the life on the farm is like with an appétit as big as the local French gourmands.
+Through her detailed entries, we experience a day in the life on the farm with an appétit as big as the local French gourmands.

 Urban shepherds, Julie and Guillaume raise a flock of sheep in the heart of La Courneuve, in Seine-Saint-Denis.
 Co-founders of the associative farm Clinamen, they campaign for agriculture in the city.
 Their sheep are sometimes the only link between living things and concrete.
 For them, WWOOFing is a popular way to experience what you don’t learn at school.